 “We want to make sure people can be as safe as possible when they are enjoying our pools and our city’s waterfront,” said YMCA president and CEO James Morton, who added that the program is initially focused on YMCA branches in communities of color.

-Former Boston Mayor Kim Janey created the Swim Safely program after the summer of 2021, when Massachusetts suffered an unprecedented rate of drowning deaths.
-Nationwide, drowning is a leading cause of death in children under the age of 14 and, for reasons stemming from structural racism, Black children ages 10-14 are 7 times more likely to drown than white children of the same age.
+Nationwide, drowning is a leading cause of death in children under the age of 14 and, for reasons stemming from structural racism, the rate of drowning for Black children is three times the rate for white children.